deeplearning4j/deeplearning4j/reinforcementlearning.md

 Reinforcement learning is iterative.
 In its most interesting applications, it doesn’t begin by knowing which rewards state-action pairs will produce.
 It learns those relations by running through states again and again, like athletes or musicians iterate through states in an attempt to improve their performance.

 Reinforcement learning is Groundhog Day for algorithms.
 And since most humans never experience their Groundhog Day, that means reinforcement learning gives algorithms the potential to learn more, and better, than humans.
 In fact, that’s the gist of the last several papers published by DeepMind, since their algorithms now show superhuman performance on most of the video games they’ve trained on.
-LINK

 ## Neural Networks and Reinforcement Learning